benbodhi/svg-support/readme.txt

     - Updated and improved sanitization options for both frontend and admin

 * **Code Improvements**:
+    - Changed synchronous XMLHttpRequest to asynchronous in vanilla JS version to improve performance and remove Chrome deprecation warnings
     - Removed console logging statements from JavaScript files for cleaner browser console
     - Reorganized upload validation flow for better performance
     - Added proper error messages for failed security checks